mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Thought Police investigators to locate evidence, suspects or additional witnesses.
-A judgment is made and the decision recorded, usually sent telepathically to an Intendant clerk in the local records centre.
+A judgment is made and the decision recorded, usually sent telepathically to an Intendant clerk in the local records center.

 Crimes committed by Nobles and Intendants are treated as special cases, since a Noble of higher rank